 What is Class I wildlife?

 Class I wildlife is a defined list of species that are considered to present a real or potential threat to human safety.
-Possession of Class I wildlife requires a license.
+Possession of Class I wildlife requires a permit.
 Due to the nature and habits of Class I species, Class I wildlife may not be possessed as a personal pet.
-Substantial experience requirements, specific cage requirements, and proof of commercial activity must be met before a license will be issued.
+Substantial experience requirements, specific cage requirements, and proof of commercial activity must be met before a permit will be issued.

 Species which are designated as Class I are:

 Leopards (Panthera pardus)

 Lions (Panthera leo)

 Baboons (genus Papaio)

 Drills and mandrills (genus Mandrillus)